metio/terraform-provider-k8s/docs/data-sources/capsule_clastix_io_tenant_v1beta2_manifest.md

 Optional:

-- `end_port` (Number) endPort indicates that the range of ports from port to endPort if set, inclusive, should be allowed by the policy.
-This field cannot be defined if the port field is not defined or if the port field is defined as a named (string) port.
-The endPort must be equal or greater than port.
+- `end_port` (Number) endPort indicates that the range of ports from port to endPort if set, inclusive,should be allowed by the policy.
+This field cannot be defined if the port fieldis not defined or if the port field is defined as a named (string) port.The endPort must be equal or greater than port.
 - `port` (String) port represents the port on the given protocol.
-This can either be a numerical or named port on a pod.
-If this field is not provided, this matches all port names and numbers.
-If present, only traffic on the specified protocol AND port will be matched.
+This can either be a numerical or namedport on a pod.
+If this field is not provided, this matches all port names andnumbers.If present, only traffic on the specified protocol AND port will be matched.
-- `protocol` (String) protocol represents the protocol (TCP, UDP, or SCTP) which traffic must match.
-If not specified, this field defaults to TCP.
+- `protocol` (String) protocol represents the protocol (TCP, UDP, or SCTP) which traffic must match.If not specified, this field defaults to TCP.